artmg/macUP/misc.md

 * this will place a tick in the main AppleID / Photos line
 	* but selecting it in Photos stops it from also selecting the options: iCloud Photos and Photo Stream

+### Keychain

+The macOS keychain is where passwords are stored, for Safari browser and other apps.
+You can access its contents through, the following - the first two are essentially the same management interface, which also supports Two Factor Authentication (2FA) and the third is a more technical way to view and edit contents.

+* Safari / Preferences / Passwords
+* Preferences / System / Passwords
+* Keychain Access.app in the launchpad Utilities folder

+The latter shows you, and allows you to search within, the individual encrypted keychain files such as:

+* iCloud - synced between your devices
+* System - wifi networks and system roots
+* login - automatically unlocked by user logon

+Items within the keychains include types:

+* passwords - also synced to iOS devices
+* Secure Notes - macos only manual entries
+* Certificates and Keys - for asynchronously encrypted services

+Individual iCloud items can be shared from iOS via AirDrop

 ## Images